aatmunbaxi/site/content/computing/doom-config.md

 These custom faces will appear later on in the config.
 We could define them immediately before they are used, but I ran into issues with them not being initialized properly and not being applied if they are defined too close to where they are used.
-So they're define here so they get loaded in early.
+So they&rsquo;re define here so they get loaded in early.

 Faces for [`org-super-agenda`](#org-super-agenda).